-The approaching vehicle's image is small and near the inboard edge of the main mirror when it is at a distance.
+The image of the approaching vehicle is small and near the inboard edge of the main mirror when it is at a distance.
 The image becomes larger and begins to move outboard across the main mirror as the vehicle approaches (A).
-Its image will transition from the main mirror and begin to appear in the blind spot mirror as the vehicle approaches (B).
+The image will transition from the main mirror and begin to appear in the blind spot mirror as the vehicle approaches (B).
 The vehicle will transition to your peripheral field of view as it leaves the blind spot mirror (C).